Wahba1414/MEAN-Angular-7-template/README.md

     npm install
     ```

-* Build the needed bower modules as following
+* Change directory to ```client``` and then run the following command
     ```
-    bower install
+    npm install
     ```

-* Run this app as following.
+* From inside the root directory, you can run this project as following.
     #### Terminal 1:

     ```